-Recently, the Merced District Attorney’s Office, using state Ag crime grant funds, assigned a District Attorney Investigator to the full time task of investigating Ag crimes.
-This position supports the dedicated Deputy District Attorney already assigned to prosecute Ag crimes and rounds out this office’s commitment to fight the rampant crime which plagues this County’s farmers and ranchers.
+The Merced District Attorney’s Office, using state Ag crime grant funds, has a full Time District Attorney Investigator assigned to the investigation of Ag crimes.
+This position supports the dedicated Deputy District Attorney assigned to prosecute Ag crimes and rounds out this office’s commitment to fight the rampant crime which plagues this County’s farmers and ranchers.

 Ag crime is short for agricultural crime, and primarily involves the thefts of agricultural equipment and products and the vandalism and destruction of equipment and facilities.
 The State of California provides grant funds to many of California’s Ag producing counties to help combat these crimes.
 The loss from crime to the agricultural community is staggering and this office takes very seriously the investigation and prosecution of these types of crime.

-Now, with a dedicated investigator who will initiate innovative preventative programs as well as investigate Ag crimes, this office is fully prepared to confront this problem in our county.
-Our DA investigator will also work closely with the Merced County Sheriff’s Department to supplement their efforts as needed.
+With a dedicated investigator who will initiate innovative preventative programs as well as investigate Ag crimes, this office is fully prepared to confront this problem in our county.
+Our DA investigator also works closely with the Merced County Sheriff’s Department to supplement their efforts as needed.
 With two of this County’s law enforcement offices committed to addressing Ag crime, it is hoped that this two pronged approach to the problem will help to ensure protection and justice to our farmers and ranchers.

 Our Mission is to provide active and professional law enforcement service, using progressive techniques for addressing agricultural crime.
 The Merced County Rural Crimes Investigations Unit (RCIU) will work in partnership with farmers, ranchers and agriculture-related businesses to combat rising crime rates in rural areas.
 The program’s main goal is to provide protection for farm and ranch property by aggressively prosecuting suspects involved in rural crime.
 This unit seeks to build stronger alliances within rural communities to educate the public concerning the extent and seriousness of rural crime.